jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

-# Video Script: Connecting to a WordPress.com Site Using SSH
+# How to connect to your WordPress.com site using SSH

 ## **Introduction**